 This poses an issue to our understanding of culture because the definition of interdependence is currently conflated with the specific way in which interdependence manifests in East Asia.
 To expand our understanding of the nature of interdependence, we are part of a large-scale NSF funded project that aims to globalize cultural psychology.
 Check out the project here!

-Our lab is furthering this work by examining other psychological tendencies that may distinguish Latin Americans from other groups, including self-enhancement, relational mobility, emotional experience, etc. We are also working alongside our collaborators to expand the scope of cultural psychology more broadly by examining how interdependence and its’ associated psychological tendencies vary in other underrepresented groups in the literature, including Arabs, Africans, and Indians.
-If you are interested, check out the Join us page to get involved!
+Our lab is furthering this work by examining other psychological tendencies that may distinguish Latin Americans from other groups, including self-enhancement, cognition, relational mobility, and emotional experience, among others.
+We are also working alongside our collaborators to expand the scope of cultural psychology more broadly by examining how interdependence and its’ associated psychological tendencies vary in other underrepresented groups in the literature, including Arabs, Africans, and Indians (Kitayama, Salvador et al., 2022 , American Psychologist).